 Red patches on your baby's bottom, or the whole area may appear red.

 Their skin may also look sore and feel hot to touch, and there may be small spots, pimples or water blisters.

-Diaper rash is really common and can come about from many things such as sitting in soiled diapers a little too long, or from using a wet wipe that doesn’t agree with their skin.
+Nappy rash is really common and can come about from many things such as sitting in a soiled nappy a little too long, or from using a wet wipe that doesn’t agree with their skin.

-Take a look at our guide on diaper rash for a list of top tips for managing the condition.
+Take a look at our guide on nappy rash for a list of top tips for managing the condition.

 7. Baby skin condition - Baby psoriasis